702573N/Obsidian-Tasks-Timeline/README.md

 ```
 You can set a custom format with a limited base set of characters: Y M D [W] ww d . , - : (SPACE).
 Without this parameter the default format "YYYY-MM-DD" is used to identify your daily notes.

-### dailyNoteSection:
+### section:
 ```
-dailyNoteSection: "## Tasks"
+section: "## Tasks"
 ```
-You can set the section within the daily notes file to append new tasks.
-The example above will append tasks in your daily notes file under the section `## Tasks`.
+You can set the section within the notes file to append new tasks.
+The example above will append tasks in your notes under the section `## Tasks`.
 The match should be exact.
 Without this parameter, new tasks are appended at the end of the file.

 ### globalTaskFilter:
 ```